Hooq/unicum/README.md

 #####`/export`

 Returns a config object that can be used to restore the data in case you loose, for some reason, the Redis data.
-To avoid this you should backup the unicum_data container using, for example, [Docker-backup](https://github.com/discordianfish/docker-backup)

 A tipical response is like the following: